 If you are uncomfortable asking these questions, you should feel free to very clearly describe your approach to the recruiter.
 Perhaps the simplest thing to do is to explain, in a transparent way, that you want to work for a company that is the best fit for you.
-The recruiter should be pleased at your enthusiasm.
+The recruiter should be pleased with your enthusiasm.
 This could make a real difference because it’s an uncommon approach for candidates to take.

 We would also suggest you ask yourself these questions.
 The more you are aware of what drives you and the values you embody when you’re at work, the easier it will be for you to identify a company that is the right fit for you.
-The more you get to know each other, the more you will be able to allow your interviewer to discern whether you are the right person for the post too.
+The more you get to know each other, the more you will be able to allow your interviewer to discern whether you are the right person for the post, too.

 Translated by Kalin Linsberg